jomartin-999/spring-boot-for-vmware-gemfire/docs/continuous-query.md

 https://geode.apache.org/docs/guide/115/developing/continuous_querying/chapter_overview.html\[Continuous
 Query (CQ)\] lets you easily define your criteria for the data you need.
-With CQ, you can express the criteria that match the data you need by specifying a query predicate.
-VMware GemFire implements the https://geode.apache.org/docs/guide/115/developing/querying_basics/query_basics.html\[Object Query Language (OQL)\] for defining and executing queries.
+With CQ, you can express the criteria that match the data you need by specifying a query predicate. [vmware-gemfire-name] implements the https://geode.apache.org/docs/guide/115/developing/querying_basics/query_basics.html\[Object Query Language (OQL)\] for defining and executing queries.
 OQL resembles SQL and supports projections, query predicates, ordering, and